Rcontre360/deep-learning-ucv-2025/tarea1/experiment/rafael_nn/README.md

 ## Loss Functions (`lossfn.py`)

 This module implements loss functions for training neural networks.
+We wanted to create a class for it because of consistency.

 ### Abstract Base Class